Common Name(s): Black walnut, American walnut

 Pricing/Availability: Very popular and widely available, though board widths can sometimes be narrow.
+Wastage can be high if sapwood is not accounted for in projects.
 Considered a premium domestic hardwood, prices are in the high range for a domestic species.

 Common Uses: Furniture, cabinetry, gunstocks, interior paneling, veneer, turned items, and other small wooden objects and novelties.